Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

 \subsubsection{Accuracy}

-Fig. \ref{benchmark1}(a)-(f) shows the statistic values of the pose estimation accuracy in terms of RMSE.
-In each subplot, we fix two parameters of $M_f, M_p$ and $N$ at the nominal values and change the third parameter to investigate the change of pose accuracy.
+Fig. \ref{benchmark1}({a,b,d,e,g,h,j,k}) shows the statistic values of the pose estimation accuracy in terms of RMSE.
+In each subplot, we fix three parameters of $M_f, M_p$, $N$ and initial pose error at the nominal values and change the fourth parameter to investigate its effect on the pose accuracy.
 Since the error of EF is much larger than the others, we used a broken y-axis to better display all the RMSE.
-As can be seen, the accuracy overall increases with the points per plane $N$ (in (b) and (e)) or number of plane features $M_f$ (in (c) and (f)), both increases the number of pose constraints.
-No such monotonic accuracy improvement is found in (a) and (d) as the pose number increases because increasing the pose number itself does not gives more pose constraints.
-Relatively speaking, our proposed method and BALM-full achieves the same highest accuracy, since they essentially optimizes the same cost using the same exact Hessian information.
-The next best methods are BAREG and PA.
-While optimizing the same point to plane distance with our method (and BALM-full), PA has significantly more optimization variables, which cause a much slower convergence where the solution is still slightly premature at the preset iteration number (i.e., 50).
-The next accurate method is BALM, which samples only three instead of all points (as in our method, BALM-full, BAREG and PA) and hence has higher RMSE.
-Finally, EF has the highest RMSE due to the very slow convergence, the solution is much premature even at the preset iteration number (i.e., 1000).
+As can be seen, overall the accuracy increases with the points per plane $N$ (in ({d}) and ({e})) or number of plane features $M_f$ (in ({g}) and ({h})) since both increases the number of pose constraints.
+In contrast, no such monotonic accuracy improvement is found for the number of poses (in (a) and ({b})) as the pose number increases because increasing the pose number itself does not gives more pose constraints.
+Likewise, the accuracy also remains similar for different initial poses error for all methods except EF, which did not converge at the maximum iteration number.
+Relatively speaking, our proposed method and {BALM (full)} achieves the same highest accuracy, since they essentially optimizes the same cost using the same exact Hessian information.
+The next best methods are BAREG, PA, and {PA (inner)}.
+While optimizing the same point to plane distance with our method (and {BALM (full)}), PA has significantly more optimization variables, which cause a much slower convergence where the solution is still slightly premature at the preset iteration number. {Although PA (inner) has used inner iterations to alleviate this problem, its iterations are still larger than our methods and BAREG.} The next accurate method is BALM, which samples only three instead of all points (as in our method, {BALM (full)}, BAREG, PA, and {PA (inner)}) and hence has higher RMSE.
+Finally, EF has the highest RMSE due to the very slow convergence, the solution is much premature even at the preset iteration number.